 - Foil for protecting your work surface – optional but recommended

-- A sealant – I recommend a spray matte sealant, dishwasher safe Mod Podge and a brush to apply it with.
-Do not jump directly to Mod Podge – it can cause the alcohol inks to smear.
+- A sealant – I recommend an acrylic spray sealant and/or dishwasher safe Mod Podge and a brush to apply it with.

-DIY food safe dishes with alcohol inks tutorial
+How to make food safe dishes with alcohol inks

 To begin with, make sure your dish is dry and clean.
 I highly recommend wiping down the outside with a paper towel and alcohol ink to make sure there aren’t any residues, oils, etc. to interfere with the ink.

 Protect your work surface!
 Alcohol ink will stain.
 Ask me how I know this 😉 I suggest using a piece of aluminum foil with slightly curled up edges to make sure nothing leaks off and on to your table.

 Once your dish is dry and clean, you’re ready to get going!